QuentinMenDev/p5js-webpack-boilerplate/README.md

-# p5js-webpack-boilerplate
+# p5js-webpack-boilerplate (p5js global mode)

-This project is a boilerplate of p5js integration with webpack.
+This project is a boilerplate of p5js (in global mode) integration with webpack.
 It is set so p5js is declared global (so no instanciation).
 This project comes with the addon `p5.sound`.
 The canvas is set so it takes the full size of the screen with no margin/padding.

 ## Getting Started